logicalbee/logicalbee.github.io/_posts/2020-07-27-make-money-while-sleeping.md

 The fourth step is to add value and build your brand.

 You can do this by using a process called “Content Marketing”.
 Content marketing basically means that you create free content that your niche/audience is interested in.

-Example: If you are in the “Dog Training” niche, you can make free videos on Youtube about “How to train your dog” etc.
+Example: If you are in the “Traveling” niche, you can make free videos on Youtube about “Bast places we can visit without visa” etc.

 By adding value and providing free content to your audience, you are actually building trust and a loyal following of engaged fans.

 The more your audience relate to and trust you, the higher chance that they will buy a product/service that you recommend i.e your affiliate product.

 ### STEP 5: Build an automated sales funnel